andyatkinson/andyatkinson.github.io/_posts/2024-07-23-postgresql-extension-pg_wait_sampling.md

 ## Basic Usage of pg_wait_sampling
 With the extension enabled, we get access to two views:

-- `pg_wait_sampling_profile`
-From this view, we get the following fields.
+From the view `pg_wait_sampling_profile` we get the following fields.
 The `queryid` field is the same queryid that’s a unique identifier per instance in Postgres that we have available from `pg_stat_statements`.

 - `pid`
 - `event_type`